jhrdt/epaper-photo-frame/example/readme.md

 > Original source: https://github.com/robertmoro/7ColorEPaperPhotoFrame/

+Instructions that guides you through the process of creating .bmp images that can be used with the project.

 ## Prepare the images using Gimp
 Start [GIMP](https://www.gimp.org/) and drag the image to be processed into the application.